galadriel-ai/teeML/README.md

 nitro-cli describe-enclaves # Optional: see the enclave information and CID nitro-cli console --enclave-id <enclave cid> # Optional: if running in debug mode
 ```
-[ E26 ] Insufficient memory requested.
-User provided `memory` is 2048 MB, but based on the EIF file size, the minimum memory should be 12536 MB

 Enclave data example:
 ```json